-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
-Do not treat yourself for stomach problems with this medicine for more than one week.
-See a doctor if you have black tarry stools, rectal bleeding, or if you feel unusually tired.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+Do not treat yourself for stomach problems with this medication for more than one week.
+See your care team if you have black tarry stools, rectal bleeding, or if you feel unusually tired.
 Do not change to another antacid product without advice.

-If you are taking other medicines, leave an interval of at least 2 hours before or after taking this medicine.
+If you are taking other medications, leave an interval of at least 2 hours before or after taking this medication.

 To help reduce constipation, drink several glasses of water a day.

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):